 The issue before the Supreme Court was whether, for purposes of granting immunity to public entities, the definition of "physical examination" in N.J.S.
 59:6-4 included reporting results of a visual acuity examination.
-The Court first noted that this case would be "guided by the principal that 'immunity for public entities [under the TCA] is the general rule and liability is the exception."
-Next, it reviewed the legislative history of the TCA and highlighted that this legislation was enacted to compensate victims while preventing interference with government functions and placing an undue burden on taxpayers.
+The Court noted that this case would be "guided by the principal that 'immunity for public entities [under the TCA] is the general rule and liability is the exception."
+It reviewed the legislative history of the TCA, and pointed out that this legislation was enacted to compensate victims while preventing interference with government functions and placing an undue burden on taxpayers.
 The Court also noted that when the TCA was being drafted, the New Jersey Attorney General submitted a "Task Force Report" to the Legislature-later incorporated as a comment to N.J.S.
 59:6-4-which explained that the immunity granted in the bill pertained to inadequate public health examinations and provided a non-exhaustive list of examinations that would be covered.
-Looking to the types of public health examinations listed in the comment (examinations for tuberculosis, athletes, motor vehicle applicants), in addition to other examinations added in a later amendment (scoliosis, hearing, eye, and mental examinations), the Court found that a visual acuity test is very similar to an eye examination.
-On the court found that a visual acuity test is very similar to an eye examination.
+Looking at the types of public health examinations listed in the comment (examinations for tuberculosis, athletes, motor vehicle applicants), in addition to other examinations added in a later amendment (scoliosis, hearing, eye, and mental examinations), the Court found that a visual acuity test is very similar to an eye examination.
+30

-After determining that a visual acuity examination was a "physical examination," the Court then considered whether an "adequate physical examination" includes reporting the results to patients or their guardians.31 It noted that the TCA did not define "physical examination" or its constituent parts, so resorting to secondary sources were necessary.32 The first source consulted was the American Medical Association's definition of "physical examination" which discussed the taking of a patient's medical history, something that likely includes communicating with the patient.33 Next, the Court consulted materials from the Mayo Clinic for how it defines a complete eye examination.34 Relevant to the Court's inquiry, the Mayo Clinic's definition appeared to contemplate communication of results when it stated a complete eye examination entails "discuss[ing] the results of all testing, including an assessment of your vision, your risk of eye disease and preventative measures you can take...."35
+After determining that a visual acuity examination was a "physical examination," the Court considered whether an "adequate physical examination" includes reporting the results to patients or their guardians.
+It noted that the TCA did not define "physical examination" or its components, and it turned, as a result, to secondary sources to "inform" its decision.
+The Court consulted the American Medical Association's definition of "physical examination" that discussed the taking of a patient's medical history, which includes communicating with the patient at various points throughout the examination.
+The Court also consulted materials from the Mayo Clinic for the manner in which a complete eye examination is defined.34 Relevant to the Court's inquiry, the Mayo Clinic's definition includes communication of results, stating that a complete eye examination entails "discuss[ing] the results of all testing, including an assessment of your vision, your risk of eye disease and preventative measures you can take...."35

 '''

 Id. at 306.

 Id.

 Id.

 Id. at 304-09.

 Id. at 308 (quoting Kemp v.
 State, 147 N.J.
 294, 299 (2013)).

 Id.

 Id. at 310.

 Id.

 Id. at 311.

+Id.

+Id.

 '''

 Ultimately, the Court held that an "adequate physical examination' under N.J.S.
 59:6-4 includes reporting the results of an examination."
 Given this, Defendants were immune from suit for their failure to report results to Plaintiffs.
 This conclusion, according to the Court, was buttressed by public policy and logic.
 Public policy considerations warranted granting immunity because a failure to do so would likely lead to both a decrease in the number of public entities that conduct public health examinations and thwart efforts to promote public health and wellness.
-It also seemed illogical to the Court to grant immunity for performing examinations while declining to extend it for reporting the results.
+39 It also seemed illogical to the Court to grant immunity for performing examinations while declining to extend it for reporting the results.
+40